-To keep your budget in check during these 2 days in Amsterdam, you might benefit from a city pass.
+Spending even 2 days in Amsterdam can be pricey: To keep your budget in check, you might benefit from a city pass.
 Here’s a comparison of both options, based on the Amsterdam must-sees that I mentioned earlier.
 Do note, however, that both Amsterdam cards offer free and discounted entrances at many more attractions and museums.

 It’s clear that that, at least at the time of publishing, the Amsterdam Pass will get you the most value for money.
 This is especially true when you’ll be traveling with young kids.

 How to get from Amsterdam airport to the city centre